Pixels to Prices: Visual Traits, Market Cycles, and the Economics of NFT Valuation: Acknowledgment

 \section{Acknowledgment}

 This project grew at the intersection of two habits: studying economics by day and sketching and painting at night.
 For a long time, that meant consuming ideas rather than asking new questions.
 A turning point came when my Ph.D. supervisor, \textbf{Dr.\ Zsolt Becsi}, suggested that a love for artwork could also be a research direction—``pick colors from images, extract features, and build an economic model.''
 That simple invitation unlocked the path I follow here.
+I am also grateful to \textbf{Dr.\ Scott Gilbert}, whose conversations about our shared hobby of art encouraged me to frame the work in a way that speaks to economists.
+I thank \textbf{Dr.\ Alison Watts} for urging me forward by affirming that the project is interesting.
+I also thank \textbf{Dr.\ Reza Habib} for providing intuition on NFTs, for steady encouragement, and for helping make the project more intuitive and interesting.

 I owe deep thanks to \textbf{Weikang Zhang}, whose encouragement and patient guidance in coding made it possible to collect the data at a large scale, and whose support kept this work moving when the workload felt overwhelming.
 I am grateful to my brother \textbf{Mirza Sakib} for hands-on help during repeated cleaning phases, and to \textbf{Mirza Samir}, \textbf{Mirza Tariq} (my father), and \textbf{Daulatunnessa Shumi} (my mother) for steady belief and care.